Cookie Management

 This site is translated into multiple languages with Multify

-Blog (Archive)
+Blog (archive)

 Automatic AI Translation and Multilingualism on Tilda: How Multify Works Internally

-🔄 Why Context Is Important
+🔄 Why Context Matters

 When text on a website is translated, especially a small fragment (for example, a menu item, a button, or a line in the footer), an isolated approach yields inaccurate results.
-The model may not understand what the phrase refers to, how it is consistent with other elements, and choose the wrong translation.
+The model may not understand what the phrase refers to, how it aligns with other elements, and choose the wrong translation.

 [ text before ]